mumuxme/materialize-jekyll/README.md

 Modify `_config.yml` and `about.html`, then run `jekyll s`.
 (More detail, see [jekyll](http://jekyllrb.com/))

+You can find some post templates under `_posts` directory.

-If you wang to use google analytics, add `google-analytics.js` to `js` directory.
+If you want to use google analytics, add your `google-analytics.js` to `js` directory.

 **NOTE**